scottyw/avalunche/README.md

     e.g. lein run http://pe:8080 100

-Only the http:// interface of PuppetDB is supported.
+Only the http interface of PuppetDB is supported i.e. not https.

+## Future Work

+* Command line options rather than source editing to tweak behaviour
+* Better variety of events
+* Reasonable fact and catalog support

 ## License